Frequently Asked Questions

 If you have any problems with the sign up process, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it. and we will be glad to help you.

-The London Library Emerging Writers Programme, now in its sixth year, is a unique opportunity which offers writers, in all genres and disciplines, one year’s free membership of The London Library and includes writing development masterclasses, networking opportunities, peer support, access to and guidance in using all the Library’s resources and publication in the cohort anthology.
+The London Library Emerging Writers Programme, now entering its seventh year, is a unique opportunity which offers writers, in all genres and disciplines, one year’s free membership of The London Library and includes writing development masterclasses, networking opportunities, peer support, access to and guidance in using all the Library’s resources and publication in the cohort anthology.
 With its rich cultural heritage, extensive open access book collection, dedicated writing spaces and its diverse community of established writers, the benefits of Library membership are invaluable.

 For over 180 years The London Library has played a central role in inspiring writers and researchers, helping them explore and develop their work.
-From Charles Dickens to Sarah Waters, Charles Darwin to Simon Schama, Virginia Woolf to Kazuo lshiguro, Bram Stoker to Jessie Burton, T S Eliot to Raymond Antrobus, writers have found it to be an unrivalled resource.
+From Charles Dickens to Sarah Waters, Charles Darwin to Simon Schama, Virginia Woolf to Kazuo lshiguro, Bram Stoker to Jessie Burton, TS Eliot to Raymond Antrobus, writers have found it to be an unrivalled resource.
 Previous members of The London Library Emerging Writers Programme have gone on to find agents, publishers and have had work produced for stage, screen and radio.
 See below for more information on previous cohorts.

 VIEW THE 2024/25 COHORT

-VIEW THE 2023/24 COHORT
+VIEW THE 2023/24 COHORT and ANTHOLOGY

 VIEW THE 2022/23 COHORT and ANTHOLOGY